Fryrvo/JAMF-Bypass/README.md

 2. Go to **Adlists** or **Blocklists**.
 3. Add the raw URL of the `jamf-domains.txt` file from this GitHub repository or blocklist below.
 4. Save and update your gravity database.

-### Demo versions
-### Download & Deployment Agreement

-demo version make and hosted on NEXT DNS you can get demo version on project link

 ### blocklists
 ```text